IDIOM CONNECTION

 hit a plateau

-- to reach a certain level of activity or sales and then stop
+- to reach a certain level of activity or achievement and then stop

-The performance of the basketball team hit a plateau and then began to decline.
+The performance of our team hit a plateau and then began to decline.

 hit a snag